CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponClasses.md

 To duel wield the character must have at least one skill point in both of the weapons held.
 Each weapon must have a Dual Wielded dice Modifier.
 If you are dual wielding, your combat roll is made up using the skill and/or weapon dice modifier of the primary weapon one-handed, with additional dice from the off-handed weapon's "Dual Wielded" dice modifier.

-Dual wielding weapons that use a weapon resource uses double the weapon resource per opponent engaged.
+Dual wielding weapons that use weapon resource or that are being thrown uses double the weapon resource/thrown weapons per opponent engaged.

 ## Crossbows